Bradley-Hower/201-reading-notes/class-12.md

 ### 2D Drawing Context

 The 2D drawing context has two main options, `fillStyle` and `strokeStyle`.
-These are complete using the VI quadrant for an X and Y axis coordinate.
+These are completed using the VI quadrant for an X and Y axis coordinate.

 Example: